Handy2015/videojs-contrib-ads/README.md

 * `contentupdate` (EVENT) -- Replaced by `contentchanged`, which is more reliable.
 * `adscanceled` (EVENT) -- Intended to cancel all ads, it was never fully implemented.
 Instead, use `nopreroll` and `nopostroll`.
+* `adplaying` (EVENT)  -- In the future, this event is no longer guaranteed to happen once per ad break.
+The `ads-pod-started` event should be used to to detect the beginning of an ad break instead.
+The `ads-ad-started` event can be used to detect the start of an individual ad in an ad break.
+There will be multiple `ads-ad-started` events corresponding to each ad in the ad break.

 ### Public Methods